yuhaeun-la/yuhaeun-la/README.md

 Techit iOS App School Completed, currently working on side Project <버스어디>, member of <아고나락> Reading Club, Hearthstone Ranker

 - being a user-friendly developer 😶‍🌫️
-- care about the UI/UX of the device and know how it affects the app 📱
+- interested in UI/UX of the device and know how it affects the app 📱
 - Enjoys writing and Reading 📝

 ## Education